aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Wed Aug  6 05:22:27 2025
+Last update: Thu Aug  7 05:20:52 2025

 ### Let's play! 🎮